 Ecotourism Programmes: Mountain Walk including guided day trek costs Rs.
 100.

-Periyar Tiger Trail – Protection focused trekking at the protected tiger reserve followed by camping programme costs Rs.
+Periyar Tiger Trail – Protection-focused trekking at the protected tiger reserve followed by a camping programme costs Rs.
 3000.

 Border Hiking – Trek along the border of the tiger reserve with conservation focus costs Rs.
 750.